 eB4CAST is a community-based research study that focuses on assessing the impact of evidence-based programming on the implementation and dissemination of interventions.

-eB4CAST is an evaluation of the concepts of capture, assemble, sustain and timelessness of a research project used as an evidenced-based dissemination tool.
-Its overarching aim is to provide researchers and administrators with the necessary data to create a footprint that will measure the impact, reach and longevity of the research project.
-Without eB4CAST, evidence-based community research fails to reach its full potential and maximize beneficial outcomes for communities.
+eB4CAST is an evaluation of the concepts of capture, assemble, sustain and timelessness of a research project used as an evidence-based dissemination tool.
+Without eB4CAST , evidence-based community research fails to reach its full potential and maximize beneficial outcomes for communities.

 If you would like to receive updates on eB4CAST, please leave your information at bit.ly/eB4CASTinterest.